nodejs/node/doc/api/buffer.markdown

 Writes `value` to the Buffer at the specified `offset` with specified endian format (`writeInt32BE()` writes big endian, `writeInt32LE()` writes little endian).
-The `value` must be a valid signed 32-bit integer.
+The `value` should be a valid signed 32-bit integer.
+Behavior is not defined when `value` is anything other than a signed 32-bit integer.

 Set `noAssert` to true to skip validation of `value` and `offset`.
 This means that `value` may be too large for the specific function and `offset` may be